Battle of Lucena: Description

-Capture of Muhammad XII (Boabdil)
+Capture of Muhammad XI (Boabdil)

 In the course of the battle, the Muslim forces fled in disarray.
-Ibrahim Aliatar, Muhammad XII's father-in-law, died in battle and Muhammad XII tried to escape, but his horse got stuck in the mud and he had to hide in the vegetation.
-An infantry squad had him detained and the soldiers deduced that he was an important man because of his clothing, which it made possible for the Christians to capture Muhammad XII (Boabdil), who was taken prisoner to the Castle of Moral (in Lucena).
+Ibrahim Aliatar, Muhammad XI's father-in-law, died in battle and Muhammad XI tried to escape, but his horse got stuck in the mud and he had to hide in the vegetation.
+An infantry squad had him detained and the soldiers deduced that he was an important man because of his clothing, which it made possible for the Christians to capture Muhammad XI (Boabdil), who was taken prisoner to the Castle of Moral (in Lucena).

 After such success, the nephew (the alcaide de los Donceles) and the uncle (the count of Cabra) began a dispute to see who would deliver the prisoner to the Catholic Monarchs.
-Such was the dispute that Ferdinand II of Aragon ordered both of them to take the sultan to Porcuna, where he was imprisoned again in the castle's tower, currently known as Torre de Boabdil (Tower of Muhammad XII).
+Such was the dispute that Ferdinand II of Aragon ordered both of them to take the sultan to Porcuna, where he was imprisoned again in the castle's tower, currently known as Torre de Boabdil.

-The clothing, shoes and swords of Muhammad XII (Boabdil) were given by the Catholic Monarchs as a gift to the alcaide de los Donceles and the count of Cabra.
+The clothing, shoes and swords of Muhammad XI (Boabdil) were given by the Catholic Monarchs as a gift to the alcaide de los Donceles and the count of Cabra.
 The whole set is, currently, displayed at the Army Museum of Toledo.